SAVE THE DATE!!!! 2026 DESIGN EXPO IS SCHEDULED FOR FRIDAY JUNE 5th IN THE CHENEY TECH GYMNASIUM!

 MDET Instructor

 Mrs. Lavoie started her designing career at Electric Boat in 2008 in the Mechanical Design department.
-During her 15 years at Electric Boat, she completed an appreciate program through Three Rivers CC where she graduated with an Engineering Science associate's degree.
+During her 15 years at Electric Boat, she completed an apprentice program through Three Rivers CC where she graduated with an Engineering Science Associate's Degree.
 Many of her projects as a senior designer are classified, but she also worked as a team leader helping others within the group and assigning work to be completed.
 Besides regular every day designing and checking she would also travel to other shipyards to perform ship checks for accuracy on mechanical components her department designed.
 After many years in the field, Mrs. Lavoie decided that teaching was really her passion and joined the Cheney Tech family as a MDET instructor in October of 2023.
 Her goal is to help students be successful continuing in the MDET field upon graduation!

 Outside of the MDET classroom, Mrs. Lavoie enjoys spending time on her family farm, coaching the Cheney Tech softball team and spending time with her children!